Dan Wolf (publisher): Biography

-At the Village Voice
+At The Village Voice

-Wolf founded the Village Voice on October 26, 1955 with the novelist Norman Mailer and Edwin Fancher, a former truck driver who trained as a psychologist.
-They started the newspaper with $10,000 and no journalism experience, with Fancher as the publisher, Wolf as the editor-in-chief, and Mailer as a silent partner who supplied most of the capital, following the success of The Naked and the Dead.
-The papers sold at 5 cents apiece, with a yearly subscription for $2.
+Wolf founded The Village Voice on October 26, 1955, with the novelist Norman Mailer and Edwin Fancher, a former truck driver who trained as a psychologist.
+They started the newspaper with $10,000 and no journalism experience, with Fancher as the publisher, Wolf as the editor-in-chief, and Mailer as a silent partner who supplied most of the capital, following the success of his novel The Naked and the Dead.
+The papers sold at 5 cents a piece, with a yearly subscription for $2.
 The first issue was 12 pages, with 200 issues sold.
-The original logo of the Voice was designed by Nell Blaine.
-At its launch, the Voice's main competition was The Villager.
-After struggling to get by for a number of years, the Voice benefited greatly from the 1962–1963 New York City newspaper strike, which closed the New York dailies for four months.
-Advertisers then turned to weekly publications, such as the Voice, which then became profitable.
+The original Voice logo was designed by Nell Blaine.

 The Village Voice was the first and largest alternative weekly publication in the U.S. In 1967, it was the best-selling weekly newspaper in the nation and created several long-lasting institutions, such as the Obie Awards, created by writer Jerry Tallmer.
-Wolf remained at the Voice for 19 years, where he advocated for reform policies, including the support of mayoral candidate Ed Koch, who was the Voice's lawyer, and against a freeway proposed by Robert Moses that would have run through Washington Square Park, in articles published by the city editor Mary Perot Nichols.
+Wolf remained at the Voice for 19 years, where he advocated for reform policies, including the support of mayoral candidate Ed Koch, who was the Voices lawyer.
 Wolf and Fancher hoped to use the Voice as a launchpad for unknown writers and cartoonists, such as Jules Feiffer, Hilton Als, Michael Harrington, Stephanie Gervis, Jonas Mekas, Jill Johnston, Andrew Sarris, and Colson Whitehead, some of whom began their careers at the Voice after being rejected by more traditional publishers.

 Although Wolf's title was editor-in-chief, he rarely edited the copies the Voice writers submitted to him, preferring to direct and orchestrate their focuses instead, as he disliked 'professional' writers.
 Wolf wrote in the introduction to The Village Voice Reader, "The Village Voice was originally conceived as a living, breathing attempt to demolish the notion that one needs to be a professional to accomplish something in a field as purportedly technical as journalism."
 Following an argument about a short-lived column Mailer wrote during which Wolf accused him of being like "the worst cartoon caricature of a capitalist with a high hat beating the slaves", Mailer quit the paper.

+In 1970, Taurus Communications, Inc., co-owned by New York City Council member Carter Burden and publisher Bartle Bull, bought a controlling interest in the Voice from Wolf and Fancher.
+Although Bull was named vice president and general counsel, Fancher remained in his role as publisher and Wolf as editor-in-chief.